the-expanse/SideQuestWiki/I-am-having-issues-Connecting-,-what-do-i-do?.md

 `Example1SOTGDHHSD93  unauthorized`
 put on your headset now you should see the message to allow usb debugging - click always allow.

-if you see
+If you see
 `1SOTGDHHSD93  offline`
 Then type
 `adb kill-server`
  and then use the `adb devices` command again.

-if you see
+If you see
 `Cannot connect to daemon`
 Then open up task manager and kill the adb.exe process by clicking it, then hitting end task for windows, else try the commands - taskkill /f /im adb.exe